Sustainable Agriculture and Food Security MSc

 You'll also be assigned an academic member of staff.
 They will be your personal tutor throughout your time with us.
 They can help with academic and personal issues.

-Dr Hannah Davis is the Degree Programme Director and an experienced researcher in the area of ruminant nutrition and grazing management.
-Hannah's research aims to understand how dairy management practices affect milk quality, animal health and environmental impact with a view to optimising sustainable farming systems.
+Dr Hannah Davis is the Degree Programme Director and an experienced researcher in ruminant nutrition and grazing management.
+Hannah's research aims to understand how dairy management practices affect milk quality, animal health, and environmental impact to optimise sustainable farming systems.

 - soil science